grousewood-games/solforge/docs/faq.md

 You can.
 I make no promises that it will get get done, but no harm in asking.
 Please review this FAQ and the [issue log](https://github.com/grousewood-games/solforge/issues) first as it may already be addressed.
 Give a 👍 reaction to existing entries you want.
 Otherwise feel free to [open a new discussion](https://github.com/grousewood-games/solforge/discussions), or message me about it if you don't have a Github account (see the [Contact](https://github.com/grousewood-games#contact) page).

-### Do You Plan To Add More Cards?

-Yes!
-Would like to get them all implemented.
-I'm currently focused on cards since they are more fun to code.
-UI and AI improvements will likely happen afterwards.

 ### You Call That A Deckbuilder?

 Yeah it's nasty.
 I just wanted something that would let people brew a deck.
 Making a proper builder with filters and such is going to take a minute.